BLAKE3-team/BLAKE3/b3sum/what_does_check_do.md

 next section, this gives us an important set of properties:

 1. Any file can be hashed locally.
-2. Any file with a valid Unicode name can be checked.
+2. Any file with a valid Unicode name not containing the � character can be checked.
+3. Checking ambiguous or unrepresentable filepaths always fails.
-3. Checkfiles are always valid UTF-8.
+4. Checkfiles are always valid UTF-8.
-4. Checkfiles are portable between Unix and Windows.
+5. Checkfiles are portable between Unix and Windows.

 ## Formal Rules

 1. When hashing, filepaths are represented in a platform-specific encoding, which can accommodate any filepath on the current platform.
-(In Rust, this is `OsStr`/`OsString`.)
+In Rust, this is `OsStr`/`OsString`.
 2. In output, filepaths are first converted to UTF-8.
-Any non-Unicode segments are replaced with Unicode replacement characters.
-(In Rust, this is `OsStr::to_string_lossy`.)
+Any non-Unicode segments are replaced with Unicode replacement characters (U+FFFD).
+In Rust, this is `OsStr::to_string_lossy`.
-3. Then, if a filepath contains a backslash (U+005C) or a newline (U+000A), these characters are escaped as `\\` and `\n` respectively.
+3. Then, if a filepath contains any backslashes (U+005C) or newlines (U+000A), these characters are escaped as `\\` and `\n` respectively.
 4. Finally, any output line containing an escape sequence is prefixed with a single backslash.